Single row deep groove ball bearings with filling slots

 Large size deep groove ball bearings with filling slots, without cage, are available on request.

 Details regarding the suitability of shields under various operating conditions are listed in table 1.
 However, these guidelines cannot substitute for testing a shield in its application.
-For additional information, refer to Sealing solutions.
+For additional information, refer to Integral sealing.

 Shields (designation suffix Z, fig. 3)